KenNyakundi01/foreign-languages/README.md

 # foreign-languages
-Just a recap of what the project is about
+Just a recap of what the project is about:

 A website that people can learn foreign language,maybe french,Italian,germany,it should have different categories beginner,intermediate na advanced,it shld make it easy for beginners like 5-10 light words in a day, and make it challenging for advanced learners like making complete sentences,it shld be able to access users vocabulary strength